updated

 Help

 We also have plans to continue painting murals to compliment the others that we have on the property here, which we will use for academic purposes in the future when we receive grade school children from the city.
 Themes include: Las tres hermanas: Maiz, frijol, y calabasa; Dios Chaak in the Ciclo de agua; and Kukulkan the serpiente emplumada.
 But our canvas is not limited to flat walls.
-There may be some gardening and simple construction to complete our communal work of art!
+There may be some gardening and simple construction to complete our shared work of art, so your creativity in other media is greatly appreciated here.

-So, I am looking for self-motivated volunteers with some creativity for the above mentioned activities.
+So, we are looking for inspired and self-motivated volunteers with some creativity and clarity for the above mentioned activities.
 Let me know what you think, and how you might be able to contribute to the movement of cultural conversation of longtime traditions in Yucatan.
 I look forward to hearing from you.

 • Languages